ahmedkrmn/CRUD-Authentication-RESTful-API/README.md

 - **Notes:**

   - Use any API client for testing, [example](https://www.getpostman.com/downloads/).

   - All sent and received data is in [JSON](https://www.json.org/) format.

-  - We'll be using port 3000
+  - We'll be using port 3000 on local host.
+    You can use the live version instead if you want.
+Just replace `http://localhost:3000` with `https://dj-restapi-express.herokuapp.com`.

 - `GET` `http://localhost:3000/producer` :